JoyChang9168/202509-Statistics/17014_洪宜君/README.md

 "I'm Sunny.
-I work in insurance investment.
-I enjoy programming and learning new things!"
+I work in the Investment Department of a life insurance company, focusing on asset management and financial planning.
+I also enjoy programming and continuous learning"